 The Board of Directors of the Institute for Patient- and Family-Centered Care consists of five individuals with demonstrated experience and expertise in organizational, and business management, grants, as well as in-depth knowledge of health care issues.

-Elizabeth Crocker, M.Ed., serves as Vice President of IPFCC’s Board.
-She is an experienced businessperson, currently the co-owner of the oldest children’s bookstore in Canada and a network of stores specializing in environmentally sound products.
-In addition, she has worked as a Clinical Teaching Associate with the Learning Resource Centre at Dalhousie University, working as a Simulated Patient with medical students.
-She has created and directed a large Child Life Department; served as Treasurer and President of the Board of the Association for the Care of Children’s Health; and was President of the Canadian Institute for Child Health.
-Liz has served as a hospital trustee and now serves on the board of a hospital foundation.
-Liz also serves as a Board Member of the Saskatchewan Health Quality Council.
-In the past, she has been a broadcaster and journalist, worked in the political arena, and mentored young entrepreneurs.
-Along with Bev Johnson, she co-authored Privileged Presence.
+Elizabeth Crocker, MEd, serves as Vice President of the IPFCC Board.
+Liz is an experienced businessperson and is the founder and owner of Canada’s oldest children’s bookstore and the former owner of a network of stores specializing in environmentally sound products.
+In addition, she has been a Clinical Teaching Associate with the Learning Resource Centre at Dalhousie University working as a Simulated Patient with medical students.
+She has created and directed a large Child Life Department, served as Treasurer and President of the Board of the Association for the Care of Children’s Health, and was President of the Canadian Institute for Child Health.
+Liz has been a hospital trustee and now serves on the board of a hospital foundation.
+Liz is also a Board Member of the Saskatchewan Health Quality Council.

 In the past, Liz has been a broadcaster and journalist, worked in the political arena, and mentored young entrepreneurs.
 She is the lead author for Privileged Presence: Personal Stories of Connection in Health Care, which is now in its second edition.
 She is also the lead author of the book, Transforming Memories, Sharing Spontaneous Writing Using Loaded Words.
 Liz is a fun-loving grandmother to three children.